azsk/ADOScanner-docs/03-Control-Attestation/README.md

 In order to setup attestation repository inside a project, follow the below steps:

 1. Navigate to *Repos* section of the project.
-2. Create a new Git repository with the name 'ADOScanner_Attestation'.
+2. Create a new Git repository with the name 'ADOScannerAttestation'.
 Skip this step if this repository already exists.

 ### How to setup host project to store attestation details for organization-specific controls?

-1. Host project to store attetstation details for organization-specific controls can be set using a scan parameter named 'AttestationHostProjectName'.
+1. Host project to store attestation details for organization-specific controls can be set using a scan parameter named 'AttestationHostProjectName'.
 Before setting up the host project, ensure this project has 'ADOScanner_Attestation' repository setup.
 2.  **Attestation host project can be set only once and can't be updated later**.

 For e.g., to attest organization controls, run the command below: